raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Duration:** Concentration, up to 10 minutes

 A nonmagical wall of solid stone springs into existence at a point you choose within range.
-The wall is 6 inches thick and is composed of ten 10-foot  by-10-foot panels.
+The wall is 15cm thick and is composed of ten 3m  by-3m panels.
 Each panel must be contiguous with at least one other panel.
-Alternatively, you can create 10-foot-by-20-foot panels that are only 3 inches thick.
+Alternatively, you can create 3m-by-6m panels that are only 7.5cm thick.

 If the wall cuts through a creature’s space when it appears, the creature is pushed to one side of the wall (your choice).
 If a creature would be surrounded on all sides by the wall (or the wall and another solid surface), that creature can make a Dexterity saving throw.
 On a success, it can use its reaction to move up to its speed so that it is no longer enclosed by the wall.